johnttaylor/colony.pico/README.md

 See the [Getting Started](#Getting-Started) section for setup and build instructions.

 See the [Threading Example](#Threading-Example) and [Threading Details](#Threading-Details) sections for details of the example application demonstrating the package's Threading model.

+There is a [Pico-Sketch application](https://github.com/johnttaylor/colony.pico/blob/main/projects/pico-sketch/README.md#GettingStarted) that illustrates who to build a functional simulator.

 Doxygen documentation is located in the `docs/` directory.